cs1302uga/cs1302-tutorials/packages1.md

    the compiled code (`bin`).
 If you see any tilde (~) files, those are just backup copies of older versions of your files.
 You can ignore those.

-   **PROTIP:** Remember, source code should really only be placed directly in the default package directory (`src`) for convenience when developing small or temporary applications or when just beginning development [[2]](https://docs.oracle.com/javase/specs/jls/se8/html/jls-7.html).
+   **PROTIP:** Remember, source code should only be placed directly in the default package directory (`src`) for convenience when developing small or temporary applications or when just beginning development [[2]](https://docs.oracle.com/javase/specs/jls/se8/html/jls-7.html).
    While types in the default package can access types in other packages, the reverse is not true.